laurar9889/Project_3_Team_1/README.md

 Demonstration
 * Jupyter Notebook: Demonstrates data retrieval and visualization.
-* Visuals: Include bar charts, line graphs, and heatmaps to depict key findings.
+* Visuals: Includes Geograhical Interactive Maps(.HTML), bar charts, line graphs, and heatmaps to depict key findings.
 Visuals are included in the project report and presentation.

 Assumptions:
 * When the period of study was done between 2 years (i.e. 2022-2023), it is assumed that the results of that particular study corresponds to 12 months and it is a reflection of the latest year (2023).__